freedomofpress/securedrop-client/export/README.md

 ## Supported Export Devices

-Export to LUKS-encrypted or VeraCrypt-encrypted USB devices is supported.
+Export to LUKS-encrypted or VeraCrypt-encrypted USB drives is supported.

 ### LUKS
 Partition a drive (either the MBR/DOS or the GPT partition scheme is fine)